 Garden of Life Raw Whole Food Vitamin D is formulated with whole food nutrition and contains a heavy dose of vitamin D3—5,000 IU to be exact.
 With such a large dose, compared to other products on our list, it’s urged to consult your healthcare practitioner before starting the supplement.

 Vitamin D might be the nutrient of interest, but it cannot be overshadowed by the other 20+ whole food ingredients it contains.
-Kate Meier, GGR head of content, said the capsules do taste a bit “plant-like,” but it’s not off-putting.
+For that reason, it earns a 5-star rating for its formulation.
+Kate Meier, GGR editorial team member, said the capsules do taste a bit “plant-like,” but it’s not off-putting.
+She scored the taste 4 out of 5 stars.

 We’ll first note the vitamin D supplement is joined with omega-9—a lipid base sourced from organic green chlorella (a type of algae)—to promote absorption.
 It also provides a raw organic blend of live probiotics and digestive enzymes to further enhance the absorption of nutrients, although we also recommend checking out the best probiotics to optimize your gut and overall health.